- SUSTAINABLE AGRICULTURE

-On the UNDP Human Development Index (HDI), the landlocked state of Burkina Faso is ranked 183rd out of the 188 countries listed (2014).
-Average annual GDP is USD 717 per capita (2014), making it one of the poorest countries in the world.
-The population of Burkina Faso is estimated at 17 million.
-With a growth rate of just over 3 per cent per annum, the population is expected to double within 25 years.
+On the UNDP Human Development Index (HDI), Burkina Faso is ranked 183rd out of the 188 countries listed (2019).
+Average annual GDP is USD 671 per capita (2019), making it one of the poorest countries in the world.
+With an annual growth rate of just under 3 per cent, the population is expected to double within 25 years.
 This poses major problems for the country in terms of food security, the sustainable management of resources and the provision of social services, water and energy for its people.

-Burkina Faso has virtually no mineral resources other than gold, and its economic development is largely dependent on agriculture, with cotton the main export.
-Around 80 per cent of the population relies on subsistence farming.
+Burkina Faso has virtually no mineral resources other than gold, and its economic development is largely dependent on agriculture.
 In all, almost half the population of Burkina Faso lives below the absolute poverty line.
-Between 2008 and 2012, the illiteracy rate among adults was 28 per cent, with a significantly higher proportion of women unable to read and write.